-While business schools deeply value your academic background, GMAT, and work experience, they also ascribe significant weight to your extracurricular and community service activities.
+While business schools deeply value your academic background, GMAT score, and work experience, they also ascribe significant weight to your extracurricular and community service activities.
 Why?
-Because they want to see that you are an individual who is not just focused on work, that you have other passions, and that you are well rounded.
+Because they want to see that you are an individual who is not just focused on work but also has other passions, and that you are well rounded.

-Whether it be practicing sports, singing in your church’s choir, or helping at soup kitchens, community service and extra-curricular activities are extremely important for you as an applicant beyond their feel-good value.
+Whether it is practicing sports, singing in your church’s choir, or helping at a soup kitchen, community service and extracurricular activities are extremely important for you as an applicant beyond their feel-good value.
 Why do b-schools care about these activities?
-They:
+Let us spell it out.

-1. Create a more holistic picture of you.
-You are not just the two-dimensional person going to work every day and taking it easy on the weekends.
-It shows them that you have other interests, and that you’re not afraid to take (mostly unpaid) responsibilities outside of your job.
+You are not just the two-dimensional person who goes to work every day and takes it easy on the weekends.
+Your extracurriculars show the school that you have other interests and that you’re not afraid to take on (mostly unpaid) responsibilities outside of your job.

-2. Reveal traits that would probably not come out in the rest of the application: your leadership, initiative, passion, and interpersonal skills.
-People that are used to acting to the benefit of others make for better team players, whether in the community or the corporate world.
-Those traits are indispensable in order to succeed at b-school and later on in your career.
+These include your leadership, initiative, passion, and interpersonal skills.
+People that are used to acting for the benefit of others make for better team players, both in the community and in the corporate world.
+Those traits are indispensable to succeeding at b-school and later on in your career.

 As the saying goes, better late than never.
 A little bit of community service is better than no community service at all.
-Why start right now?
-If you plan on applying to Round 1 deadlines, that would give you about three months of service or participation.
-By the time the schools invite you to interview, you’d have around six months under your belt.
-Those are six months of experience and anecdotes that can bring color to your interview.
+Why start right now? , that would give you about two months of service or participation.
+By the time the schools invite you to interview, you’d have around four months under your belt.
+Those are four months of experience and anecdotes that can bring color to your interview.
 By your enrollment date, you would have done over a year of community work, an invaluable experience that would give you an advantage when you meet recruiters and start interviewing for internships.

-What if you don’t get admitted this time around?
-What if you have to reapply?
-No one knows what the future holds and in spite of your hard work and dedication, there’s the chance that you will get waitlisted or, heaven forbid, denied admission.
-In this scenario, you would have 15 months of community service or non-professional commitment by the time you hit your application submit button next year, and that might make the difference the second time around.
+What if you don’t get admitted this time around and have to reapply?
+No one knows what the future holds, and despite your hard work and dedication, there’s a chance you will get waitlisted or – heaven forbid – denied admission.
+In this scenario, you would have over a year of community service or nonprofessional commitment by the time you hit submit on your application next year, and that might make the difference the second time around.

 Do you want a professional guide to help you with your MBA application?
-Check out Accepted’s MBA Application Packages for general counseling, essay editing, interview prep, resume review, and more – one package for every aspect of your application!
+Check out Accepted’s MBA Application Packages for general counseling, essay editing, interview prep, resume review, and so on.
+We offer a package for every aspect of your application!